djmckee/ProjectCrescendoApp/README.md

 - [Android Asynchronous Http Client (LoopJ)](http://loopj.com/android-async-http/)
 - [FloatingActionButton](https://github.com/futuresimple/android-floating-action-button)

-Along with numerous tutorials and examples; which are credited with a source URl in the code comments.
+Along with numerous tutorials and examples; which are credited with a source URL in the code comments.

 Code Style
 ----